-Paramount for a successful field application is that the hardware is operated at a low cost and runs efficiently.
+Paramount for a successful field application is that the hardware is operated at a low cost and runs efficiently and reliably.
 This is our key development goal and gives us the flexibility to adjust system complexity and cost to the user's need.

-Over the past decade, we have developed a complete new generation of electromagnetic hardware that can be used for land, marine and borehole applications.
-The system uses architecture like a seismic nodal system (Jiang et al., 2015) and for the first time combines electromagnetic and microseismic recording capabilities in a single box.
-The modular architecture allows for a fit-for-purpose configuration, not limited by number of channels or components to-be-recorded.
-Figure 1 shows a picture of the system.
-Depending upon the user requirements we can define four different configurations that can be suitable for geothermal applications:
+Over the past 8 years, we have developed a complete new generation of electromagnetic hardware that can be used for land, marine and borehole applications.
+The system uses architecture like a seismic nodal system (Jiang et al., 2015) and for the first time combines electromagnetic and microseismic recording capabilities in a single box with unlimited number of channels or components.
+Figure 1 shows a picture of the MT version of the system.
+Depending on user requirements we define four different configurations suitable for geothermal applications: